 The feedback we receive from the attendees continues to be universally excellent.
 We are very proud of how we have been able to support public bodies at a particularly challenging time for them, but also for our own office.
-We published more statistics about complaints handled by local councils and - for the first time - by Health Boards and Trusts.
-More information can be found on our website here.

 Since the training I am trying to change my behaviour so that I listen to incoming calls with an open mind and not type up the log notes before they have finished speaking.